-1.4 The Local Government Finance Act 1992 sets a 'balanced budget requirement' whereby the budget for the financial year is calculated and council tax charges are set to meet the expenditure after taking into account other sources of income.
+1.1 The Police and Crime Commissioner for Surrey is required to set a balanced budget each year to match planned spending against available funding.
 A key part of the treasury management function is to ensure that cash flow supporting the budget is adequately planned, with cash being available to meet commitments when it is needed.
 Surplus monies are invested at low risk, with due consideration to security of capital, liquidity and rate of return.

-- 1.5 The second main function of treasury management is the funding of the PCC's capital plans.
+- 1.2 The second main function of treasury management is the funding of the PCC's capital plans.
 These capital plans provide a guide to the borrowing need, monitoring longer term cash flow to ensure that the PCC can meet capital spending obligations.
 This management of longer term cash may involve arranging long or short term loans, or using longer term cash flow surpluses.
-On occasion, when it is prudent and economic, any debt previously drawn may be restructured to meet PCC risk or cost objectives. - 1.6 The contribution the treasury management function makes to the group is critical, as the balance of debt and investment operations ensure liquidity or the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
+On occasion, when it is prudent and economic, any debt previously drawn may be restructured to meet PCC risk or cost objectives. - 1.3 The contribution the treasury management function makes to the group is critical, as the balance of debt and investment operations ensure liquidity or the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
 The treasury operations will see a balance of the interest costs of debt and the investment income arising from cash deposits affecting the available budget.
-Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect result in a loss to the General Fund Balance - 1.7 This strategy for investment of surplus funds and borrowing activities for the PCC identifies the risks and opportunities encompassed in those activities and, provides guidance for day to day decision making in these areas.
-In practice, these functions are carried out by SCC and therefore this document mirrors their strategy. - 1.8 The PCC's Chief Financial Officer is the financial adviser to the PCC as required under the Police Reform and Social Responsibility Act 2011 and has statutory responsibility to manage his/her financial affairs as set out in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2015.
+Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect result in a loss to the General Fund Balance - 1.4 The PCC has a prudent investment strategy order of security, liquidity and yield.
+The PCC will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security and liquidity and with the PCC's risk appetite.
+In the current economic climate it is considered appropriate to keep investments short term to cover cash flow needs. - 1.5 The strategy for investment of surplus funds and borrowing activities for the PCC identifies the risks and opportunities encompassed in those activities and, provides guidance for day to day decision making in these areas.
+In practice, these functions are carried out by SCC and therefore this document mirrors their strategy. - 1.6 The PCC's Chief Financial Officer is the financial adviser to the PCC as required under the Police Reform and Social Responsibility Act 2011 and has statutory responsibility to manage his/her financial affairs as set out in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2015.